dkallen78/math-trainer/README.md

 ### To-do

+* add unlock for Addition-Compensation strategies
+* add unlock for Addition-Fractions strategies
+* add unlock for Subtraction Partition and Decomposition strategies
+* add unlock for Multiplication and all Multiplication strategies
+* add unlock for Division
+* fix output on AC.5 and 6
 * improve the clarity of the notification screen
 * add more problem types
   * fill out division beyond Fundamentals